 The Bow Valley Parkway, or the 1A, is a road that every visitor to Banff National Park should drive on at least once.
 Before the Trans Canada, the Bow Valley Parkway was the original road linking Banff and Lake Louise in the early 1900s.

-Johnston Canyon is one of Banff’s most family-friendly hikes and a popular site year-round.
+Though if you have time, Johnston Canyon is one of Banff’s most family-friendly hikes and a popular site year-round.
 In just a few hours’ canyon walk, you’ll go past some of the best waterfalls in Banff on one of the most well-maintained trails in the park.

 Be forewarned that parking here can be a significant problem, so we recommend planning for an early visit, a late one, or taking the Lake Louise Shuttle.
 One thing is for certain – however you decide to visit Lake Louise, it’s best planned in advance.